Frequently Asked Questions

 Program: Blue BoxTopic: PRO , Producer , Promotion and Education , Regulation

-While the Blue Box Regulation states the requirement for Blue Box producers or PROs to deliver printed promotion and education materials to eligible sources by mail at least once a year, many Ontario municipalities have stopped providing printed promotion and education materials to their residents in favour of electronic formats.
+While the Blue Box Regulation states the requirement for Blue Box producers or PROs to deliver printed promotion and education materials in English and French to eligible sources by mail at least once a year, many Ontario municipalities have stopped providing printed promotion and education materials to their residents in favour of electronic formats.

 -